lesomnus/vcpkg-cache-http/README.md

 ## Stores

 `vcpkg-cache-http` accepts 1 positional argument that indicates the location to store the binary cache.
 The store is formed as `kind[:[path][,opt[=val]]]`.
-For example, the default store, which stores the binary cache in a directory structured by `/name/version/hash`, as follow:
+For example, the default store that stores the binary cache to a directory structured by `/name/version/hash` as follow:

 ```
 files:vcpkg-cache